-More observations from Ireland's Number One bestselling memoirist.
+More observations from Ireland's best-loved memoirist.

 One day in the summer of 2016, Michael Harding's wife brought an unusual gift home from Warsaw.
 All of a sudden, he found himself falling back into the old religious devotions of an earlier time.
 The meaning he had found through years of engagement with therapy began to dissolve.

 Here, in On Tuesdays I'm a Buddhist, Harding examines the search for meaning in life which keeps him fastened to the idea of god.